ndelvalle/ng-cooltip/README.md

 ## Usage:

-1. include the ng-tooltip dependency to your app.
+1. include the ng-tooltip dependency to your app

     ```js
     angular.module('myApp', ['ng-tooltip'])